SAP/spartacus-docs/_pages/dev/components/creating-pages-and-components.md

 title: Creating New Pages and Components
 ---

-The Spartacus storefront is based on Javascript, and accordingly, it is composed of a large number of fine-grained Javascript components.
-The components have an equivalent in the CMS and there is mapping to the Angular component.

-This section will detail how to create a new Page or Component inside Spartacus.
-Despite Spartacus being a single-page application, Spartacus still follows the concept of page.
-The pages in Spartacus come from the CMS.
-These pages are constructed with slots and components.
+Spartacus is a single-page application, but it still uses the concept of pages to distinguish the different views within the app.
+Spartacus pages come from the CMS, and are constructed with slots and components.
 A page contains slots, and slots contain components.
 To organize common slots and components, Spartacus supports page templates.
-A page template contains layout and components that can be used globally, such as header and footer sections.
+A page template contains a layout, as well as components that can be used globally, such as header and footer sections.

-Spartacus receives the page with the list of slots and component and can use it to render the appropriate components.
+Spartacus receives each page from the CMS with a list of slots and components, and this list is used to render the appropriate components.

-**Note:** if you want to replace an existing component please refer to [Configuring Custom Components]({{ site.baseurl }}/customizing-cms-components/#configuring-custom-components).
+**Note:** For information on replacing an existing component, see [Configuring Custom Components]({{ site.baseurl }}/customizing-cms-components/#configuring-custom-components).

 ***